icinganalysis/icinganalysis.github.io/content/Porter Perkins Ice Shapes and Ice Protection.md

 forward under the inactive rear portion of the pneumatic boot.

->Conclusions
->
->Ice protection behind the conventional pneumatic boots has been successfully demonstrated using a new design of a very lightweight electrothermal conductive matrix laminate.
-Full scale tests in the NASA Icing Research Wind Tunnel revealed fast deicing at low power densities (less than 2 watts per square inch at -3° C., and only 6 watts per square inch at -13° C.)

 ## Conclusions

 Perkins' career spanned the NACA and NASA eras.